Skip to content

 Our mornings are a whirlwind, especially during the school year, so quick and simple breakfasts are key in our house.

-My kids are pretty self-sufficient these days, pouring bowls of cereal, toasting bagels and waffles, or microwaving frozen egg sandwiches and wraps, like the one I’m sharing here.
-I love wraps because they can be prepped ahead and are portable, perfect for those mornings we’re headed out the door with little time to spare for making breakfast.
+My kids are pretty self-sufficient these days, pouring bowls of cereal, toasting bagels and waffles, or microwaving frozen egg sandwiches and wraps, like the ones I’m sharing here.
+I love wraps because they can be prepped ahead and are portable, making them perfect for those mornings we’re headed out the door with little time to spare for breakfast.

 Breakfast Wraps 2 Ways

-The Ham, Egg and Cheese Wrap is a classic combo of flavors that we never tire of.
+The Ham, Egg and Cheese Wrap is a classic combo of flavors that never tires.
 It’s so simple and quick to make, requiring less than five minutes.
 Better yet, you can prep a bunch and stash them in the fridge for up to four days or in the freezer for up to three months.
 I’ve included reheating instructions below.

 Breakfast Wraps 2 Ways

-The Fruit and Yogurt Parfait Wrap is basically the portable version of fruit, yogurt, and granola, and oh so delicious!
+The Fruit and Yogurt Parfait Wrap is basically the portable version of fruit, yogurt and granola!
 It’s really important to use a thick yogurt here (I prefer skyr, but whole milk Greek yogurt works too) and mix it with peanut butter (or nut/seed butter of choice) to create a thick spread that stays put.
 If you prefer the granola to stay crunchy, this wrap is best prepared the morning of and eaten shortly after.
 Or you can prep it the night before and the granola will become more like muesli.
-I really love it both ways.
+It is delicious both ways.

 Breakfast Wraps 2 Ways